 Requests for exceptions to the W-9 collection requirement are granted by Accounting Services on a case by case, per-protocol basis.
-Exception requests are submitted through SharePoint.
-Contact Accounting Services at acctservices@uta.edu with questions about the exception request process.
+Exception requests are submitted through the Business Affairs Exceptions Tracker (BAET) in SharePoint.
+Contact Business Technology Services at 817-272-2155 with questions about the exception request process.